q3769/conseq4j/README.md

 While being a generic Java concurrent API, Conseq has a typical use case with an asynchronous message consumer (running on a multi-core node).
 For those who are in a hurry, skip directly to [Setup 3](https://github.com/q3769/qlib-conseq/blob/main/README.md#setup-3-globally-concurrently-locally-sequential).

 First off, you can do Setup 1 in a message consumer.
-The messaging provider (an EMS queue, a Kafka topic partition, etc.) will usually make sure that messages are delivered to the provider-managed `onMessage` method in the same order as they are received and won't deliver the next message until the previous call to the method returns.
+The messaging provider (an EMS queue, a Kafka topic partition, etc.) will usually make sure that messages are delivered to the provider-managed `onMessage` method in the same order as they are received and won't deliver the next message until the previous call to the method has returned.
 Thus logically, all messages are consumed in a single-threaded fashion in the same order as they are delivered by the messaging provider.

 ### Setup 1: globally sequential